Skip to main content

 Movement as a Hormonal Regulator

 Physical activity is one of the most powerful tools for influencing hormonal health.
 Regular exercise improves insulin sensitivity, helping your body manage blood sugar more effectively.
 The type and intensity of exercise also matter.
-Resistance training can stimulate the production of testosterone and growth hormone, both of which are vital for and tissue repair.
+Resistance training can stimulate the production of testosterone and growth hormone, both of which are vital for metabolic health and tissue repair.

 Moderate-intensity aerobic exercise can help regulate cortisol levels and improve sleep quality.
 The key is consistency and finding a balance that energizes you without causing excessive stress on the body, which could paradoxically increase cortisol.